 Tuesday, January 19, 2021

-If you are fighting then let the world witness how well do you fight – rather than getting knocked out after all the efforts, let the bruises on your face and body become the symbol of victory.
-If your feet are stuck on the quicksand then just don’t wait for the earth to devour you - crawl back to get out of the dark hole – let the world witness your grit, your patience, and how adversity motivates you.
+If you are fighting, then let the world witness how well you fight.
+Rather than getting knocked out after all your efforts, let the bruises on your face and body become the symbol of victory.
+If your feet are stuck in the quicksand, then just don’t wait for the earth to devour you—crawl back to get out of the dark hole.
+Let the world witness your grit, your patience, and how adversity motivates you.

 Don’t lose.